machinetranslate/machinetranslate.org/events/wmt10.md

 title: WMT10
 end_date: '2010-07-16'
-future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT10</strong>) will take place in Uppsala, Sweden from 15 to 16 July, 2010.
+future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT10</strong>) will take place in Uppsala, Sweden from 15 July to 16 July, 2010.
-past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT10</strong>) took place in Uppsala, Sweden from 15 to 16 July, 2010.
+past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT10</strong>) took place in Uppsala, Sweden from 15 July to 16 July, 2010.
 name: WMT10
 id: wmt10
 description: Workshop on Machine Translation